microsoft/WhatTheHack/028-HubAndSpoke/Coach/02-AzFW.md

 ## Introduction

-In this challenging participants will be fine-tuning their routing design to send VM traffic through the firewall.
+In this challenge participants will be fine-tuning their routing design to send VM traffic through the firewall.

 ## Description